0eagledev0/0eagledev0/README.md

 🌱 &nbsp;I'm currently learning more about Cloud Architecture, Artificial Intelligence, Network Automation, and Scalable Systems Design.\
 🛠️ &nbsp;I gained professional experience through internships at Hydro-Québec and Desjardins, working on APIs, microservices, DevOps workflows, and network automation solutions.\
 🚀 &nbsp;I also develop personal projects using technologies such as Python, React Native, Kotlin, Java, Docker, and Firebase.\
-💬 &nbsp;Feel free to reach out if you'd like to discuss software engineering, DevOps, automation, networking, or interesting tech projects.\
+💬 &nbsp;Feel free to reach out if you'd like to discuss software engineering, DevOps, automation, networking, or interesting tech projects.
-✉️ &nbsp;You can contact me at **a_o_career@hotmail.com** — I'll try to respond as soon as possible!\